michael-gann/buttery/readme.md

 # buttery

-buttery lets you add recipes and create a pantry keep track of your pantry's ingredients.
-You can mark recipes as "want to make" and receive a shopping list of items needed based off of your pantry.
-You can then mark recipes as "post-shop" to update your Pantry and even mark them as "made" to update your pantry stock.
+buttery lets you add your own recipes and create a virtual pantry to keep track of your pantry's ingredients.
+You can add recipes you want to make to your cooking list and receive a shopping list of items needed based off of your pantry stock.

-Will have a list of defined ingredients/quantities/measurement-units users can select when adding recipes and if it doesn't exist they can create their own igredient item for their recipe.
+COMING SOON (You can then mark recipes as "shopped" to update your Pantry and then mark them as "made" to update your pantry stock.)

 ## DB Schema